ACINQ/eclair/source/index.html.md

 }
 ```

 Initiates a cooperative close for given channels that belong to this eclair node.
-The API returns once the _funding_signed_ message has been negotiated.
+The API returns once the _closing_signed_ message has been negotiated.
-If you specified a scriptPubKey then the closing transaction will spend to that address.
 The endpoint supports receiving multiple channel id(s) or short channel id(s); to close multiple channels, you can use the parameters `channelIds` or `shortChannelIds` below.

+If you specified a `scriptPubKey` then the closing transaction will spend to that address.

+You can specify a fee range for the closing transaction with the `preferredFeerateSatByte`, `minFeerateSatByte` and `maxFeerateSatByte`.

 ### HTTP Request